2003-2007 Chevrolet Silverado and GMC Sierra extended cab

 2003 • 2004 • 2005 • 2006 • 2007 Classic

-In a nutshell: This article is an overview of your Silverado's audio system and its upgrade options.
+In a nutshell: This article is an overview of your truck's audio system and its upgrade options.
 Use our vehicle selector to find the gear that will fit your truck.

-Overview of the Chevrolet Silverado 1500 Extended Cab
+Overview of the Chevrolet Silverado and GMC Sierra 1500 Extended Cab

-Chevy’s Silverado is a workhorse, one of the most popular vehicles on the road today.
+The Silverado and Sierra are popular, hard-working trucks that are built to last.
 GM built this particular version from 2003 to 2006, and then kept it on as the 2007 Silverado Classic when they switched to the new body style.

-It’s a great-looking truck, but the factory stereo comes up a little short.
-There are plenty of ways to bring it up-to-date with better sound and extra features that’ll make your Silverado an even more enjoyable daily companion.
+They're great-looking trucks, but the factory stereos come up a little short.
+There are plenty of ways to bring yours up-to-date with better sound and extra features that’ll make your Silverado or Sierra an even more enjoyable daily companion.

 The 2007 Chevy Silverado "Classic" (Crutchfield Research Photo)